๐Ÿ“–British Literature II

 Why This Matters

-Charles Dickens isn't just a name you'll encounter on your British Literature II exam—he's the writer who essentially invented the social novel and shaped how we think about Victorian England.
+Charles Dickens isn't just a name you'll encounter on your British Literature II exam.
+He's the writer who essentially shaped the social novel and defined how we think about Victorian England.
 When you're tested on Dickens, you're being tested on your understanding of serialized fiction, social reform literature, bildungsroman structure, and the relationship between literature and historical context.
-His works demonstrate how novelists used fiction as a vehicle for exposing institutional failures, from workhouses to debtors' prisons to the legal system itself.
+His works show how novelists used fiction to expose institutional failures, from workhouses to debtors' prisons to the legal system itself.

 The key to mastering Dickens is understanding his methods, not just his plots.
-Each novel deploys specific literary techniques—unreliable narrators, symbolic settings, caricatured villains, redemption arcs—to critique particular aspects of Victorian society.
-Don't just memorize that Oliver Twist is about an orphan; know that it's Dickens's attack on the Poor Law system and his use of the innocent child as moral compass.
-That's what FRQs will ask you to analyze.
+Each novel deploys specific literary techniques (unreliable narrators, symbolic settings, caricatured villains, redemption arcs) to critique particular aspects of Victorian society.
+Don't just memorize that Oliver Twist is about an orphan; know that it's Dickens's attack on the Poor Law system and his use of the innocent child as a moral compass.
+That's the kind of analysis FRQs will ask for.

 Social Critique and Institutional Reform